milestone-hafnia/trainer-object-detection/README.md

 2. **Select Dataset**
    Choose your target dataset (e.g., `coco-2017` or `midwest-vehicle-detection`)

-3. **Upload Trainer Package**
+3. **Select Trainer Package**
-   Download and upload the pre-built `trainer.zip` from: [trainer.zip](https://raw.githubusercontent.com/milestone-hafnia/trainer-object-detection/main/trainer.zip)
+   Use the public trainer package provided by Hafnia.
+Select the "Or select existing trainer package" option.
+Select the "Public Trainers" tab and choose the "Object Detection Trainer" package. *You may also upload your own trainer package as described in the [Trainer Package Development](#trainer-package-development) section below.
+But for now, we will use the public trainer package provided by Hafnia.*

 4. **Configure Training**
    - **Training command:** `python scripts/train.py`